 This tested and proven formula is easy to make at home.
 Please note: these ingredients will be in equal volumes, not by weight.

 • 1/3 Coarse grade Vermiculite (Mel’s preferred medium)

 • 1/3 Sphagnum Peat Moss (You can also use Coconut Coir)

 • 1/3 Blended Organic Compost (Mel recommends 5 different composts combined for optimal results)

-Grids can be made inexpensively from venetian blinds, or wood lath sold in home improvement stores.
+Grids can be made inexpensively from Venetian blinds, or wood lath sold in home improvement stores.
 The grid is one of the most important features of a Square Foot Garden.
-The grid lets you clearly see how to space your seeds/plants, and keeps your garden looking neat and organized.
-Join our e-newsletter and we will email you a free seed/plant SFG spacing guide.
+The grid lets you clearly see how to space your seeds/plants and keeps your garden looking neat and organized.